esibun/hitbox-irc-proxy/README.md

 This is the rewrite branch for hitbox-irc-proxy.
 Currently, the code isn't ready, however you can check out progress by running `python hitbox_irc_socket.py`.
 This will connect to my Hitbox channel as an anonymous user.
 Most of the API commands are currently unimplemented, and the IRC layer is completely unimplemented.

 ## Requirements
-Python must be ≥ 3.4
-Required python modules:
+Python must be ≥ 3.4 (3.3 may also work if you install asyncio) Required python modules:
 - aiohttp
+- requests
 - websockets

-Additional required python modules for running tests:
-- aio.testing
-- asynctest

 If you are missing any of them, you may install them with either `easy_install` or `pip install`.  *Please be careful* - some distributions come with both Python 2 and Python 3 - if this is the case, you must make sure you are installing the modules to the correct Python version.
 For example, on Ubuntu you must put a 3 after any commands to target your Python 3 installation.